w3c/wai-curricula/content/content-author/images.md

   * decorative (require empty alternative text that convey their ornamental purpose)
   * complex (require short and long descriptions and sometimes alternative data visualizations)
 * write equivalent, appropriate text alternatives for images based on the image purpose and context
-* explain the issues associated with relying only on an image format to provide textual information
+* provide textual information using text instead of an image
-* employ accessible authoring tools that:
-  * support the inclusion of text alternatives for images
-  * enable authors to amend suggested text alternatives for quality and accuracy
+* explain requirements for authoring tools to include and manage alternative for images (including text alternatives and different modalities of CAPTCHA)
-  * support marking an image as decorative when it has an ornamental purpose
-  * produce appropriate markup for text alternatives
-  * support several modalities of CAPTCHA, including visual, auditory, and biometrics
 * identify related requirements for designers and developers to support visual and non-visual perception of images

 {% include excol.html type="all" %}